apollo13/ansible-role-borgbackup/README.md

 borgbackup_repository: ssh://test@borgbackup.cloud/~/storage
 borgbackup_known_hosts:
   - "borgbackup.cloud ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIElvcKplWycItag/MP7gYUCy95WIhMM1OFKbZ/j/ykFE"
+borgbackup_hostkey_checking: ask/off/accept-new # (Matches SSH's StrictHostKeyChecking, defaults to ask)
 ```
+Not that the default of `borgbackup_hostkey_checking` is set to `ask` to ensure that host keys are verified, ie configured via `borgbackup_known_hosts`.
+Alternatively one can set it to `accept-new` to activate a "trust on first use" behavior.

 The following example shows how to configure passphrase, schedule times and backup directories:
 ```